marbe/ocp4-vmware-upi-installer/README.md

 `ocp4-playbook-test-dns.yaml`| Test for proper DNS records configuration.
 `ocp4-playbook-boot_delay-vms.yaml`| Configure Boot Delay for VMs in order to let the possibility to press the TAB or E key to edit the kernel command line.
 `epel-enable-playbook.yaml`| Playbook to enable epel repository if needed (e.g. to install `ansible` from epel or `nagios-plugins-dhcp` to debug dhcp configuration).
-`infrastructure-services-setup.yaml`| TO-DO: Playbook to install and configure infrastructure services (DNS, LB, DHCP) on _bastion host_ in order to completely automate UPI pre-requisites.
+`infrastructure-services-setup.yaml`| Playbook to install and configure infrastructure services (DNS, LB, DHCP) on _bastion host_ in order to completely automate UPI pre-requisites.

 ## How to use these playbooks to install your OpenShift 4 cluster
 1. clone/download this repo on _bastion host_.